Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Local well-posedness with Gaussian initial data

 \begin{remark} \rm In the statement of Proposition \ref{THM:1}, $\Xi_3$ corresponds to the cubic stochastic object $\<30>$.
-We choose to put $\Xi_3$ in the larger space $C_T W_x^{3\al - 3 - \eps, \infty} + X_T^{\al - \frac 12, \frac 12 + \dl}$ instead of the simpler $C_T W_x^{3\al - 3 - \eps, \infty}$-space, since this larger space is needed in Proposition~\ref{PROP:exptail2} below, where the stochastic objects are constructed from the Gibbs measure initial data.
-Also, another difference from the local well-posedness argument in \cite{OWZ} is that, instead of considering the stochastic object $\<30> \<1>$ directly, we choose to consider the operator $\If_{31} = \If^{\<31>}$, which is also necessary for our globalization argument in the next section. \end{remark}
+We choose to put $\Xi_3$ in the larger space $C_T W_x^{3\al - 3 - \eps, \infty} + X_T^{\al - \frac 12, \frac 12 + \dl}$ instead of the simpler $C_T W_x^{3\al - 3 - \eps, \infty}$-space, because the use of this larger space is a crucial component in Proposition~\ref{PROP:exptail2} below, where the stochastic objects are constructed from initial data distributed by the Gibbs measure.
+Another difference from the local well-posedness argument in \cite{OWZ} is that, instead of considering the stochastic object $\<30> \<1>$ directly, we choose to consider the operator $\If_{31} = \If^{\<31>}$, which is also important for our globalization argument in the next section. \end{remark}

 \begin{proof} Given the enhanced data set \eqref{data1}, we set

 For any $\al > 1$ and $\eps, \dl > 0$, we define the norm

 \noi where the $\L$-norms are as defined in \eqref{Op2}.
 Note that we can write $\Xi_3 = \Xi_{3}^{(1)} + \Xi_3^{(2)}$ with $\Xi_3^{(1)} \in C_T W_x^{3\al - 3 - \eps, \infty}$ and $\Xi_3^{(2)} \in X_T^{\al - \frac 12, \frac 12 + \dl}$ satisfying